StrataEdition/Memory-Recoil-EPK/index.md

 <br>

 ## Artist Bio
-Partial Defrag: "In the empty space of a semi-compressed hard drive."
+Partial Defrag: "In the empty space of a semi-compressed hard drive".

 <br>